uwex-learning-tech/sbplus-v3/README.md

 * Windows Eyes (version 8+)
 * VoiceOver on iOS (iPhone/iPad)

-Notes: most visually impaired users started out using screen reader with Internet Explorer prepackaged.
+Notes: most visually impaired users started out using screenreader with Internet Explorer prepackaged.
 However, and unfortunately, Microsoft stops supporting accessibilities as newer versions of Internet Explorer were released.
 Storybook Plus will cause additional restrictions for screen reader due to Microsoft’s non-existent accessibility supports for HTML5 on Internet Explorer including their latest web browser application, Microsoft Edge.
 Based on our user testing results, visually impaired users are moving toward Mozilla Firefox or Google Chrome.

-SB+ may not function properly with beta or pre-released version of web browsers.
+SB+ may not function properly with beta or pre-release versions of web browsers.
 Please use the latest stable version for the best experience.

 ---
 ### Version Change Log